Russia probe report spurs calls for FBI surveillance changes

 “I think we're entrusted with very significant power and authority.
 The FISA statute provides the FBI with absolutely indispensable tools that keep 325 million Americans safe everyday," Wray told The Associated Press on Monday.
 “But with that significant power and authority comes a responsibility to be scrupulously accurate and careful, and I think that's what the FBI does best."

-The 1978 law authorizes the FBI to seek warrants to monitor the communications of people they suspect of being agents of a foreign power, such as potential terrorists or spies.
-In Page’s case, officials suspected that he was being targeted for Russian government recruitment though he was never accused by the FBI of wrongdoing.
-Unlike criminal wiretaps, the FBI need not have probably cause that a crime was committed.
+The 1978 law authorizes the FBI to monitor the communications of people on U.S. soil they suspect of being agents of a foreign power, such as potential terrorists or spies.
+Unlike criminal wiretaps, the FBI need not have probable cause that a crime was committed to obtain a warrant.
+In Page's case, officials suspected that he was being targeted for Russian government recruitment though he was never accused by the FBI of wrongdoing.

 Last year, the House Intelligence Committee gave the public an unprecedented peek into the secret process as it released dueling memos about the Page warrant, part of the partisan dispute over special counsel Robert Mueller's Russia investigation.